aryamanmahajan12/VLSI-Project/README.md

 considerably.**

--The fabrication level circuit was designed on the ‘MAGIC Layout’ application.
+- The fabrication level circuit was designed on the ‘MAGIC Layout’ application.
 The design was done using 180 nm technology.

--The circuit was tested on the pre-layout stage using NGSpice programming.
+- The circuit was tested on the pre-layout stage using NGSpice programming.

--The final testing for the circuit for all input values was comprehensively achieved using - iVerilog
+- The final testing for the circuit for all input values was comprehensively achieved using - iVerilog